 Edited (Tracked)

-Hospital information systems: are failures problems of the past?
+Hospital information systems: Are failures problems of the past?

-Every government in the world will be focusing in main goals to achieved and to improve in order to success, and the first goal is people health and care.
-Governments spending in health care systems is increasing every year in order to co-up with the population growth.
-The UK is spending around 10% of its gross domestic product in Healthcare and The US is spending around 18% (GDP) (The Guardian, 2012)??
-Is it right or i have to put the writer name?
+The primary goal of every government in the world is to take care of its people’s health and care.
+Government spending in health care systems is increasing every year in order to cope with the population growth.
+The UK spends around 10% of its gross domestic product (GDP) on healthcare and the US spends around 18% of its GDP (The Guardian, 2012).

-This amount of money is for healthcare in general.
-But a a lot of spending is going for systems upgrades, and stuff training.
-Hospital Information Systems (HIS) is linked with a lot of meaning and features, as its used with a lot of departments in the hospital, it can be to produce a bill to the patient or to look at the patient treatment history.
-(Vegoda, 1987) .
+This is the amount of money spent on healthcare in general.
+But a lot of spending is being done for system upgrades and staff training.
+Hospital Information Systems (HIS) are rich with several features, as they are used across multiple departments in hospitals.
+HIS can be used for varied purposes, from producing a bill for patients to looking at the patient treatment history (Vegoda, 1987) .

-Most of the hospitals has hundred of departments that using different systems depending in their tasks , and every hospital have thousand of registered patients and records , all of these costing lack of money in order to achomblishe the work and to implement any systems to help the work to go more smooth.
-As the case study shows that one large hospital HIS will cost around £33 million, which shows how HIS is so important for hospitals.
-Even with this large amount of money the results is unknown as illustrated by the case study.
-(Lane, Snaith and Lane , 2007)
+Most hospitals have hundreds of departments that use different systems depending on their tasks , and every hospital has thousands of registered patients and records.
+All of this costs a huge amount of money in order to accomplish the work and to implement any systems to help the work go smoothly.
+As the case study shows, HIS for one large hospital will cost around £33 million, which shows how HIS is so important for hospitals.
+Even with this large amount of money the results are unknown as illustrated by the case study (Lane, Snaith, & Lane , 2007).

-There is some guaranteed results for sure , firstly, this will organize the work, it will make an easy tracking system where the system is there to raise competence absolutely.
+The implementation of HIS is likely to guarantee some results for sure.
+It will organise work by creating an easy tracking system which will improve the competence of the entire hospital staff and benefit its patients.

-The information and communication technology that (NHS) implemented in 2013-2014 which cost around £12 billion, this shows how important is that for people health and care and everyone living in the UK will benefit from it.
-And it will turn the hospital to a full e-hospitals.
-By providing electronic prescriptions or appointments.
-(Lane, Snaith and Lane , 2007)
+The information and communication technology systems that NHS implemented in 2013–2014 cost around £12 billion.
+This shows how important it is for people’s health and care, and everyone living in the UK will benefit from it.
+It can transform the hospital to a complete e-hospital by providing electronic prescriptions or appointments.
+(Lane et al., 2007)

-The case study asked a simple questions .
-“Why is there such great interest in health care ICT at the time” (Lane, Snaith and Lane , 2007)
+The case study asked a simple question.
+“Why is there such great interest in health care ICT at the time” (Lane et al., 2007).

 Edited (Clean)